 Nina Prater, an NCAT agriculture specialist, and her husband Jeremy have a sustainable livestock operation in the Ozarks of Arkansas.
 Join them for a quick tour to get a taste of the way they raise hogs, meat goats, cattle, and a few laying hens.
 They practice adaptive management grazing and raise all their livestock on pasture or in the woods in the case of the hogs.

-Coronavirus and USDA Service Centers, USDA
+Coronavirus and USDA Assistance for Farmers, USDA

 Information on how to interact with your USDA Service Centers during the coronavirus pandemic.